utsaslab/utsaslab.github.io/index.md

 check out the [code](https://utsaslab.github.io/code.html) we have released.
 We aim to include both undergraduate and Masters students in active research.
-Currently, [we have](https://utsaslab.github.io/people.html) three PhD students, two Masters students, and six undergraduate students working with the lab.
+Currently, [we have](https://utsaslab.github.io/people.html) two PhD students, two Masters students, and four undergraduate students working with the lab.

 We thank [NSF](https://www.nsf.gov), [Facebook](https://research.fb.com/programs/), and